adobe/antialiased-cnns/README.md

 antialiased_cnns.copy_params_buffers(old_model, model) # copy the weights over
 ```

-If you want to antialias your own model, use the BlurPool layer.
+If you want to modify your own model, use the BlurPool layer.

 ```python
 C = 10 # example feature channel size